BoodooaMonish/protez-nou-natir-gatsby/README.md

 ## Protez Nou Natir

-> 'Protez Nou Natir' is a fundraising blog website with the goal of protecting nature by accumulating funds for particular causes while also reporting its activities its blog section
+> 'Protez Nou Natir' is a fundraising blog and donation website with the goal of protecting nature by accumulating funds for particular causes while also reporting its activities through its blog section

 This website is current hosted at <https://protez-nou-natir-294a50.netlify.app/>